 |Percentage giving a response||Calculation of the |

 |Neither better nor worse||30%||0|

-In the example above, the company has achieved a Net Value Score of +62 out of a maximum possible score of 200.
-Excellent scores are above 60, good scores are between 40 and 60, and those below 40 indicate a relative indifference to the brand and require urgent attention.
-Please note, scores could very easily be indexed out of 100 (i.e. +31 in the above example) if a measure out of 100 is easier to grasp.
+In the example above, the company has achieved a Net Value Score of +31 out of a maximum possible score of 100.
+Outstanding scores are above 60, excellent scores are between 40 and 59, good scores are between 30 and 39, and scores below 30 are average to poor, indicating a relative indifference to the brand with urgent attention required.

 Most importantly, the same brand equity question can be asked of other companies in a market.
 In this way, comparative scores can be achieved.
 Due to the weighting applied to those who think a company is significantly better or significantly worse, there is a greater spread of response and we are able to discriminate between competing suppliers and see who is in front and who is lagging behind.

 Figure 4 below illustrates how data plays out to show the performance of a number of companies in different vertical markets, relative to the scores of our Client.
 The companies have been anonymized by referring to them as Company 1, Company 2, etc. It is clear that the Client in this example is perceived as offering relatively high value compared to the competition in both the electronics and automotive verticals, but it has work to do in the construction, heavy machinery, and chemical verticals to improve the level of perceived value in those markets.
 The responses to the pricing and benefit questions asked earlier will indicate whether the company’s pricing is considered too high, or/and whether its benefits are seen as significantly worse than those of competitors, therefore suggesting where our Client needs to focus its efforts.